 I mentioned above that the best executive search companies rarely run ads.
+The topmost jobs are not publicly advertised.
 Instead, they hunt for the best candidates (hence the name “headhunters” – a phrase that excites candidates but many executive recruiters actively dislike).

 To do this, they employ specialist researchers who will draw up a long-list of potential candidates for an opportunity.
 The research process will vary from search to search.